gmoyanollc/mtf-ensit-datatype/README.md

 ## mtf.datatype
-The work in this repository takes a [ <a href="https://www.niem.gov/technical/Pages/niem.aspx" target="_blank">NIEM-based</a> ] approach for describing the MIL-STD-6040 USMTF-XML messages ENSIT and EOBSREP in XML Schema.
+The work in this repository takes a [ <a href="https://www.niem.gov/technical/Pages/niem.aspx" target="_blank">NIEM-based</a> ] approach for describing mtf.datatype, a NIEM-conformant XML representation for the messages ENSIT and EOBSREP in MIL-STD-6040 USMTF-XML.

 Start with